Torrens University Australia’s Governing Board oversees operational performance and discusses the strategic direction of the group.

 Gerard, former Vice-Chancellor of Wollongong University, is one of the longest serving Vice-Chancellors (from 1995-2011), and a former Chair of Universities Australia.
 He was awarded an Australian Centenary Medal for his contribution to tertiary education in Australia, and in 2008 was made an Officer of the Order of Australia (AO).

-Michael is Regional Counsel – Asia Pacific, Middle East and Africa at Laureate International Universities.
+Michael, formerly Regional Counsel – Asia Pacific, Middle East and Africa at Laureate International Universities.
 Prior to joining Laureate he was a partner at DLA Piper, a leading global law firm and has practised as a solicitor for over 35 years.